 Deactivate Online Banking Services for a Quicken Account

-- Select the account for which you want to deactivate online services, and then click Edit.
-The Account Details window opens
+- In the Account List, select the account for which you want to deactivate online services, and then click Edit.

-- Click Deactivate (Remove from One Step Update in older versions) next to the service you want to disable
+- Click Deactivate next to the service you want to disable.

 - Click Yes to the message asking if you want to disable this service.
 Note: If you do not receive this message, additional information is available below